andy-maier/python-garbagetracker/docs/apiref.rst

 There are two main elements of the API:

-* :func:`yagot.assert_no_garbage`: A decorator that asserts there was no garbage created in the decorated function or method.
+* :func:`yagot.assert_no_garbage`: A decorator that asserts there were no :term:`uncollectable objects` or :term:`garbage objects` created in the decorated function or method.
 This is what a Python developer in search of memory leaks would be using.

-* :class:`yagot.GarbageTracker`: A class that detects garbage objects created during a tracking period.
+* :class:`yagot.GarbageTracker`: A class that detects
+  :term:`uncollectable objects` and :term:`garbage objects` created during a tracking period.
 This is a kind of plumbing class that other packages building on Yagot would be using.